-The School of Communications is pleased to announce exciting curriculum changes to take effect in Fall 2015.
-The changes will affect the core curriculum and journalism curriculum (please note the electives remain unchanged).
+The School of Communications announced curriculum changes that took effect in Fall 2015.
+The changes affected the core curriculum and journalism curriculum (please note the electives remain unchanged).

 New Core Curriculum

 The new curriculum replaced Comms 211 and 303 with a new core of seven skills courses, of which students will choose four.
 Each of these courses are half a semester in length, accounting for 1.5 credit hours.

 We invite you to watch this brief video to learn more: